diamondIPP/proteus/README.md

     source build/activate.sh

-the `Judith` binary can be called directly without specifying its location explicitly.
+the binaries can be called directly without specifying its location explicitly.

+The `test` directory contains example configurations and additional information on how to use them.

 Additional information including the coding and contribution guide can be found in the `doc/` directory.

-The `test` directory contains example configurations and additional information on how to use them.

 Authors
 -------